Michael-Ian/Michael-Ian.github.io/about.md

 classes: wide
 ---

 Hi, I’m Michael.
 I graduated in 2025 with an Honours Bachelor’s degree in Commerce, with a minor in Marketing.
 In recent years, I’ve developed a strong interest in machine learning and coding.
-This website is both a creative outlet and a professional platform—a place where I can apply what I’ve taught myself, showcase my projects, and share my achievements.
+This website is both a creative outlet and a professional platform a place where I can apply what I’ve taught myself, showcase my projects, and share my achievements.
 Think of it as a digital business card for future employers and collaborators.

 ## Background